Three steps to your...

 We provide a professional, guaranteed eradication program for the poison ivy on your property.
 We treat your infestation, permanently killing the poison ivy, roots and all.

-Please note that we can not guarantee more than 2nd year since we can not stop birds from flying over and dropping new seeds.
+Please note that we can not guarantee more than 2nd calendar year since we can not stop birds from flying over and dropping new seeds.

 Licensed and Insured Professionals

-We are licensed and insured professional poison ivy eradicators serving all of Massachusetts.
+We are licensed and insured professional poison ivy eradicators serving all of Massachusetts .
 Pricing is time, materials and travel time, so it varies by distance with starting points for each town that may be adequate for smaller jobs and may cover your property.
-We can't give you a final price without seeing how much poison ivy you have and what challenges there may be in eradicating it.
-No job is too small, so contact us today to schedule an educational site visit.
+W e can't give you a final price without seeing how much poison ivy you have and what challenges there may be in eradicating it.
+No job is too small, so contact us today to schedule an educational site visit .

 What is Poison Ivy?

-Poison ivy is neither a poison nor an ivy.
+Poison ivy (Toxicodendron radicans) is neither a poison nor an ivy.
 It is an allergen and a member of the Anacardiaceae family that also includes pistachios, mangos and cashews.
-Poison ivy, along with its cousins, can cause a red, itchy rash called allergic contact dermatitis.
-The body considers it harmful and reacts to protect you from it, but you may not appreciate the attempt!
+Poison ivy, along with its cousins, can cause a red, itchy rash called allergic contact dermatitis from the urushiol.
+The body considers it harmful and reacts to protect you from it.
+You may not appreciate the attempt !
 Your body can become sensitive to the oil through contact, sometimes over many exposures over many years, sometimes on first contact.
-All parts of the mango plant EXCEPT the fruit can cause the rash.
-Cashew shells contain the oil which is removed before packaging.
-That’s the reason you’ve never seen a cashew in it’s shell!
-Pistachios don’t have the oil at all.

 Poison Ivy Is Common and Pervasive in New England